Optimal power extraction from active particles with hidden states

 which draws only on the potential term.
 Further substituting Eq.~\eqref{eq:saddle_func_eval} into Eq.~\eqref{eq:saddle_simpl} and performing all the resulting Gaussian integrals in closed form, we arrive at the following expression for the posterior expectation of the self-propulsion velocity at high ${\rm Pe}$,

-In other words, the prior distribution $\mathbb{P}[w]$ weakly biases our posterior estimation $\mathbb{E}_w[ w(T) | \{\dot{x}\}_0^T]$ away from $\dot{x}_c(T)$ and towards the prior expectation $\mathbb{E}_w[ w(T)] =0$.
+In other words, the prior distribution $\mathbb{P}[w]$ weakly biases our posterior estimation $\mathbb{E}_w[ w(T) | \{x\}_0^T]$ away from $\dot{x}_c(T)$ and towards the prior expectation $\mathbb{E}_w[ w(T)] =0$.
 Using Eq.~\eqref{eq:opt_w_colorless}, the high-Pe asymptotic average power output, having applied the optimal protocol, is thus given by

 \paragraph*{Conclusion ---} We have identified generic continuous feedback protocols achieving maximum average power extraction from active particles with a (zero-mean) hidden self-propulsion state.
 These optimal protocols can be written in closed form in the asymptotes ${\rm Pe} \ll 1$ and ${\rm Pe} \gg 1$, and provide upper bounds to the average extractable work by \emph{any} such protocol (cf.\ \cite{malgaretti2022}), e.g.\ Eqs.~\eqref{eq:RnT_lowPe_asym}, \eqref{eq:asym_lowPe-Aou} and \eqref{eq:upb_highPe_AOU}.
-These bounds are those against which the performance of autonomous active matter engines, which typically do not have access to the self-propulsion states of the individual constituent particles \cite{pietzonka2019autonomous,martinez2017colloidal}, should be compared.
-Furthermore, our ``boundary-update" approach enables work extraction when real-time particle tracking is unfeasible, since only the detection of first-passage events is required for its implementation.
-Extending this approach to continuous-state self-propulsion dynamics, e.g.\ the AOU process, remains an open challenge.
+These bounds are those against which the performance of autonomous active matter engines, which typically do not have access to the self-propulsion states of the individual constituent particles \cite{pietzonka2019autonomous,martinez2017colloidal}, should be compared. {Furthermore, our ``boundary-update" approach enables work extraction in experimental settings where real-time particle tracking is unfeasible, since only the detection of first-passage events is required for its implementation.}